 Another important factor is having access to and seeking clinical care for mental, physical and substance abuse disorders when needed.
 Due to the link between these and the risk of suicide, treating underlying health conditions and assessing suicide risk are both vital elements in preventing suicide deaths.

-Our team of medical professionals is here to help, from outpatient counseling with mental health professionals and treatment for alcohol and drug dependency or addiction to partial hospitalization and crisis care, we can help connect you or a loved one with the resources needed.
+Our team of medical professionals is here to help, from outpatient counseling with mental health professionals and treatment for alcohol and drug dependency or addiction to partial hospitalization, we can help connect you or a loved one with the resources needed.

 Talk to your doctor today if you are concerned about your or a loved one’s health.
 Find a doctor near you by visiting froedtert.com/doctors.